soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365 Threat Intelligence

-Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat Intelligence](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
+Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat investigation and response capabilities](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization mitigate threats more effectively and efficiently.
 Tolearn more about when AIR will be available, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).

 ## Alerts